madalenaRio/javascript-Basic-Games/21CardGame1Version/README.md

 On the second folder 21CardGame2version inside my git you can find my finished version of this exercise.

-*bellow is the context in wich this webpage was created*
+*bellow is the context in wich this GitHub Repository was created*

 # yu-4-games-madalenaRio
 This webpages where created has exercises in the context of a webdeveloper training program followed in Ghent, Belgium, at BECODE.ORG campus-Ghent.